keithjgrant/kolache-site/content/getting-started/how-it-works.md

 ## PreCSS

 After importing all packages into your stylesheet, Kolache then runs it through [PreCSS](https://github.com/jonathantneal/precss) plugin pack.
 This way, all packages can rely on a common set of plugins like variable processing, nested selectors, and other Sass-like features.

+## Not included: Autoprefixer and minifier

+Kolache does *not* run your CSS through [Autoprefixer](https://github.com/postcss/autoprefixer).
+It is **strongly recommended** that you add this to the end of your PostCSS plugin list, as well as a minifier such as [cssnano](http://cssnano.co/).
+Kolache’s core packages are written without vendor prefixes.

+The reason it is not included is so you can add other PostCSS plugins into your build chain after Kolache but before Autoprefixer.